-Types of Fractures in Elderly
+What are the Types of Fractures in the Elderly?

 A few fractures are more common and typical of old age.
 These include

-- Fracture of distal end of radius
+- Fracture of distal radius

-- osteoporotic compression fractures of spine.
+- Compression fractures of the spine

 Associated Medical Illnesses

 Elderly people also have many other problems or medical illnesses.
-Diabetes, hypertension, cardiac problems, respiratory illness, neurological problems are frequent accompaniment of old age.
+Diabetes, hypertension, cardiac problems, respiratory illness, neurological problems are a frequent accompaniment of old age.
 Therefore elderly people are at more risk when compared to young adults for any kind of surgical procedure.